-Sheri Soltes founded and has run a successful business for 30 years.
+Sheri Soltes founded and has run a successful business for 30 years, which included 23 years of legislative experience.
 Prior to that she was a civil trial attorney for 8 years and a Briefing Attorney for the First Court of Appeals, Harris County, Texas.

 Sheri founded Service Dogs, Inc. in 1988.
 It is a nonprofit that trains service dogs to assist people living with deafness or mobility related disabilities free of charge.
 All of the dogs come from animal shelters and rescue groups.
 (See www.servicedogs.org)